NeoGeographyToolkit/StereoPipeline/docs/tools/sfm_merge.rst

   Assume that in the input .nvm files the features are not shifted relative to the optical center.
 The merged map will then be saved the same way.

+--no_transform
+  Do not compute and apply a transform from the other maps to the first one.
+This keeps the camera poses as they are (shared poses and features will be reconciled).
+  This will succeed even when the two maps do not overlap.

 --close_dist <double (default: -1.0)>
   Two triangulated points are considered to be close if no further